soundpress/RulesOfNYC/docs/c19/index.rst

    (5) security patches to the extent such fixes or patches are necessary in the E-Hail Application Provider's good faith judgment to maintain the continuity of the E-Hail Application or related services or to correct an event or occurrence that would, if uncorrected, substantially prevent, hinder or delay proper operation of the E-Hail Application or related services.

-(n) Non-consumer User.
+(p) Non-consumer User.
 Any individual, excluding a cardholder, who accesses Database Management System components, including, but not limited to employees, administrators and third parties.

+(q) Pair.
+The act of an E-Hail Application connecting to a Technology System for the purposes of Hail and Pay.

-(o) PCI Standards.
+(r) PCI Standards.
 The Payment Card Industry Data Security Standards issued by the Payment Card Industry Security Standards Council as they may change from time to time.
 See www.pcisecuritystandards.org

-(p) Personal Information has the same meaning as the term as it is defined in New York General Business Law § 899-aa(1)(a) and includes such information pertaining to passengers and drivers.
+(s) Personal Information has the same meaning as the term as it is defined in New York General Business Law § 899-aa(1)(a) and includes such information pertaining to passengers and drivers.

-(q) Service Levels.
+(t) Service Levels.
 The standards of performance of the E-Hail Application and its components that are described in 35 RCNY §§ 78-17 and 78-21.

-(r) Security Incident or Incident means the attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an Information System.
+(u) Security Incident or Incident means the attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an Information System.

-(s) Technology System Data.
+(v) Technology System Data.
 All data required to be collected, transmitted and maintained pursuant to 35 RCNY § 66-24 and other information assets related to the Technology System Data.
 Technology System Data includes, but is not limited to, Trip Data, data related to credit, debit and prepaid card transactions, and text messages and the date and time such messages were sent and received.
 Any data that is transferred to the Technology System by E-Hail Apps that provide E-Payment become Technology System Data once received by the Technology System.